terodox/terodox.tech/content/posts/2019-09-22--how-to-tell-if-an-element-is-in-the-dom-(including-the-shadow-dom)/index.md

 ## TL;DR Iterate up the node tree!

-The basic solution is to iterate up the through each parentNode.
+The basic solution is to iterate up through each parentNode.
 The caveat is the shadow DOM.
 If we discover that a parent node is actually a DocumentFragment, then we'll need to look to the host property to continue our traversal.
 The _scary_ details are below if you're interested!

 ```javascript
 function isInDocument(element) {